Logo

 Jens Stoltenberg's appointment was officially announced on 4 February 2022.

-However, after a NATO summit in March 2022 concerning the war in Ukraine, Jens Stoltenberg accepted a renewed term of one year to continue as NATO secretary-general and thereby resigned as incoming central bank governor.
+However, after a NATO summit in March 2022 concerning the Russian invasion of Ukraine, Jens Stoltenberg accepted a renewed term of one year to continue as NATO secretary-general and thereby resigned as incoming central bank governor.

 On 12 July 2020 Jens Stoltenberg was the invited guest on the long running BBC Radio 4 programme Desert Island Discs.